SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/validate-fields.md

 ## Steps

-1. Create a dll file with the code for validation rules
+1. Create a DLL file with the code for validation rules
 2. Create a custom-path
 3. Edit *web.config* file
 4. Edit *SoSaleMainViewView.config*